nicholasdille/container-slides/120_kubernetes/08_update/slides.md

 ### Deployments

-Responsible for updating applications with multiple pods
+Responsible for updating applications with multiple replicas

+### Strategies

+`RollingUpdate` - Bring up new replicas as early as possible

+`Recreate` - Start new replica after old replica was removed

 ---